umd-mith/OACVideoAnnotator/docs/building-your-own-annotation-application.md

 # Building Your Own Annotation Application

 Building your own annotation application is a simple matter of configuring the proper components and adding any application-specific user interface elements.
-We'll assume that you are using [CoffeeScript](http://coffeescript.org/), but everything translates easily to JavaScript.
+We'll assume that you are using [CoffeeScript](http://coffeescript.org/) in a standalone file that will be compiled to JavaScript and then included in your web page, but everything translates easily to JavaScript.

+## Getting Started

 The first thing you need to do is create a function that will return an instance of your annotation application.
 The easiest way to do this is to declare a namespace that you will use for all of your MITHgrid-style components: